jeertmans/spanned-toml/README.md

 Toml-Spanned has the **exact** same interface as Tomli.
 Therefore, I recommend you checking [Tomli's usage](https://github.com/hukkin/tomli#usage).

-The only addition is that, instead of returining an object `T`, it returns `Spanned[T]`, and nested objects are also `Spanned`, i.e., array and dictionnary values are also spanned.
+The only addition is that, instead of returning an object `T`, it returns `Spanned[T]`, and nested objects are also `Spanned`, i.e., array and dictionnary values are also spanned.